jon-heard/obsidian-inline-scripts/README.md

 Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
 When "Developer mode" is on, all shortcut-files will be reloaded each time you move from one note to another.
 This lets you edit a shortcut-file, then move to another note to try out your changes without needing to manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut-file.

-One other feature worth mentioning: if a shortcut-file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
+One other feature worth mentioning: shortcut-files can contain a "setup script".
+A setup script will run whenever the shortuct-file is loaded, including when switching notes while in "Developer mode".
+A setup script is defined as a shortcut with the Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

 ### NOTE: If you make a shortcut-file you think others would like, it'd be great if you could submit it to this repository as a discussion.
 If it is decently polished then I'll add it to the list of shortcut-files [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).